-- A.15 The structure of the Privacy Safeguard guidelines reflects the structure of the privacy safeguards: Privacy Safeguards 1 to 13 are each dealt with in separate chapters. - A.16 The number of the chapter corresponds to the number of the privacy safeguard. - A.17 Chapter B contains guidance on general matters, including an explanation of key concepts that are used throughout the privacy safeguards and the Privacy Safeguard guidelines. - A.18 Chapter C contains guidance on consent, which is the primary basis for collecting and using CDR data under the CDR regime. - A.19 These guidelines should be read together with the full text of Division 5 of Part IVD of the Competition and Consumer Act and the CDR Rules.
+- A.17 The structure of the Privacy Safeguard guidelines reflects the structure of the privacy safeguards: Privacy Safeguards 1 to 13 are each dealt with in separate chapters. - A.18 The number of the chapter corresponds to the number of the privacy safeguard. - A.19 Chapter B contains guidance on general matters, including an explanation of key concepts that are used throughout the privacy safeguards and the Privacy Safeguard guidelines. - A.20 Chapter C contains guidance on consent, which is the primary basis for collecting, using and disclosing CDR data under the CDR regime. - A.21 These guidelines should be read together with the full text of Division 5 of Part IVD of the Competition and Consumer Act and the CDR Rules.